Why I Gave Up Drinking Coffee For Good.

 3. says: Theresia

-Dear Caroline, what a great article.
+Dear Anna, what a great article.
 I quit drinking coffee just about 3 weeks ago.
 I feel so much better and ‘lighter’.
 And yes the first three days were horrible.
 Never had such terrible headaches in my life.
 But all worth the pain :) I see myself in every single word you wrote.
 Thank you so much for sharing and being such an inspiring soul x

 1. Hi Theresia,